Skip to main content

 Best used: When your career direction is clear and the target job is directly in line with your work history/experience.
 (However, when the career objective and skills profile are utilised effectively, this form of CV can also be used where the job target is not directly in line with your studies/experience).

 Here you categorise your work experience and education according to your skills and capabilities.
-It highlights major areas of accomplishment and strengths, and organises them in a way that will best support your application for a specific role.
+This style of CV highlights major areas of accomplishment and strength, and organises them in a way that will best support your application for a specific role.

 Advantages: Gives you flexibility in emphasising skills and abilities.
 Eliminates repetitive work experience details.